 For complex sites, document your data structure.
 Create a repository of variables used on each page type.

-The datalayer.push() method is used to transmit information to Google Tag Manager.
+The datalayer.push() method allows information to be sent to Google Tag Manager.
 It sends data to a queue for processing.
-Each push call adds a JavaScript object to the datalayer.
+Each push call adds a JavaScript object to the data layer.

-Static variables differ from dynamic events in their use.
+Static variables differ from dynamic events in their usage.
 Static variables contain fixed data such as page type.
-Dynamic events capture real-time interactions.
+Dynamic events capture interactions in real time.

 Here are some concrete examples of interactions to track:

-Chrome extensions simplify datalayer analysis.
+Chrome extensions simplify data layer analysis.
 Datalayer Checker displays events and variables without opening the console.
-The extension captures each push and shows the values transmitted.
+The extension captures each push and shows the transmitted values.

 The tagging plan requires rigorous testing.
-Use GTM's preview mode to validate each variable.
-Check that values match expectations on all pages.
+Use GTM preview mode to validate each variable.
+Verify that the values match expectations on all pages.

-Maintenance ensures long-term data reliability.
-Document each variable and its usage.
-Test after every site update.
-Watch for JavaScript errors that can block the datalayer.
+Maintenance ensures reliable data over the long term.
+Document each variable and its use.
+Test after each site update.
+Monitor JavaScript errors that can block the data layer.

-This Google Tag Manager tutorial details the complete configuration.
-Follow these steps for optimal tracking and usable data.
+This Google Tag Manager tutorial details the complete setup.
+Follow these steps for optimal tracking and actionable data.

-The datalayer radically transforms web marketing tracking, offering a structured and precise approach to data collection.
-By mastering its mechanisms, marketers can optimize their analytical strategies, improve tracking quality and make decisions based on reliable, immediately usable information.
+The data layer radically transforms web marketing tracking by offering a structured and precise approach to data collection.
+By mastering its mechanisms, marketers can optimize their analytical strategies, improve the quality of tracking, and make decisions based on reliable and immediately actionable information.